TikhonJelvis/website/drafts/Structure-your-Errors/index.md

            | OtherError ModuleName SomeError
 ```

-This led me to a pretty simple pattern for adding new modules: each module defines a dedicated error type as well as a function to throw errors of that type, taking care of all the details to wrap it into an `Error` value:
+This led to a simple pattern for adding new modules: each module defines a dedicated error type as well as a function to throw errors of that type wrapped into the base `Error` type:

 ```haskell
 throw ∷ MonadError Error m ⇒ AvroError → m a